maksimKorzh/vici/README.md

     : i - switch to INSERT mode
     : R - switch to REPLACE mope
-    : A - go to last char in line, switch to INSERT mode : J - join current line to previous one
+    : A - go to last char in line, switch to INSERT mode : J - join next line to current one
     : x - delete char under the cursor
     : u - undo last change
     : U - redo last change